vikash-india/MusicNotes2Myself/theory/002-WesternMusic.md

-# Description: Piano Keyboard
+# Description: Western Music

-### Musical Notes
+### Introduction
 * Musical Notes
     - A musical note (or just a note) is the pitch and duration of a sound.
     - A note is also its representation in musical notation.
 Example ♪, ♩ etc.
     - Music notation systems have used letters of the alphabet for centuries.
-    - The seven notes in alphabetical notation are: `A B C D E F G`.
+    - The seven notes in alphabetical notation are: `A B C D E F G` but starts from C instead of A.
 * Solmization
     - Solmization is a music system of attributing a distinct syllable to each note in a musical scale.
     - Solfège and Sargam are two such solmization systems.
 * Solfège for Western Music